Seoul Nowon United FC

-Seoul Nowon United Football Club (서울 노원 유나이티드 풋볼 클럽) (known as Seoul United FC until 2018) is a South Korean semi-professional football club based in Nowon District, Seoul.
+Seoul Nowon United Football Club (known as Seoul United FC until 2018) is a South Korean semi-professional football club based in Nowon District, Seoul.
 It is a founding member of the K3 League.

-It last competeted in the fourth tier of the South Korean football league system, the 2024 season of the K4 League, and is currently serving a one-season suspension.
+It last competed in the fourth tier of the South Korean football league system, the 2024 season of the K4 League, and is currently serving a one-season suspension.
 They will rejoin the league in 2026.

 History

 Founding

 In 2001, following the K League's decision to relocate the then-capital clubs to other cities, there was a desire to bring professional football back to the city of Seoul.

 Following the 2002 Korea/Japan World Cup, Seoul's World Cup Stadium stood empty, except for the occasional international match.
 The Seoul Metropolitan government sought to offset not only the maintenance cost, but also the construction cost, by creating a new team in Seoul.
 Members of the online community, Seoul Citizens' Club Supporters' Group (서울시민구단 서포터 모임), along with the Red Devils Seoul Branch, had previously expressed the desire to bring football back to the capital, and saw this an opportunity.
 But the proposed cost of using Seoul's World Cup Stadium was set at 25 billion won, a price no company was willing to play to start a new club.

 With no team or company interested, and the national stadium standing empty, the idea was proposed for two clubs to move to Seoul at a cost of 7.5 billion won each, with the Seoul Metropolitan Government contributing the remaining 10 billion won.
 Anyang's LG Cheetahs agreed to pay the combined 15 billion won and in 2004 became the new occupants of the World Cup Stadium, delivering a blow to the movement's plans to for a new team.